The $\beta$-decay spectrum of Tritiated graphene: combining nuclear quantum mechanics with Density Functional Theory: Tritium before the decay

 Within the DFT scheme, the electronic structure and ground state energy is calculated solving the Schr\"odinger equation for single electrons, within a self-consistent potential depending on the electronic density, the so-called Kohn-Sham scheme~\cite{giustino2014materials}.
 For our purposes, it is useful to separate the ground state energy in three terms, with different dependencies on the electron density and nuclear positions, namely,

-whose explicit expressions are given in the the SI, Section~{ SI.I}.
+whose explicit expressions are given in the the SI, Section~{ SI.I}\cite{supplementary}.
 Here $E^{\rm int}$ includes the electron kinetic energy and electron-electron interactions, and is a functional of the ground state electronic density $n(\bm x)$ only.
 Moreover, $E^{e{\rm N}}$ is the direct Coulomb integral between the electronic charge and the nuclear charges, explicitly depending on both $n$ and $\{\bm X\}$, while $E^{\rm NN}$ is the interaction among nuclei and depends only on the nuclear coordinates.
 Within the standard DFT framework, $n(\bm x)$ is determined self-consistently for any given nuclear configuration, and therefore depends implicitly on $\{\bm X\}$.

 The practical implementation of the DFT scheme requires to specify the functional forms of $E_0[n,\{ \bm X\}]$, which are known for $E^{e\rm N}$ and $E^{\rm NN}$, but not entirely for $E^{\rm int}$: The {\it exchange and correlation} functional, i.e., the part of electron-electron interaction exceeding the direct Coulomb (Hartree) term, is not exactly known, although several approximate forms are available.
-Here we choose the Generalize Gradient Approximation in the parametric form of Perdew-Burke-Ernzerhof~\cite{PBE}, well tested on similar systems~\cite{rossi15,cavallucci19,PTOLEMY:2022ldz}.
+Here we choose the Generalize Gradient Approximation in the parametric form of Perdew-Burke-Ernzerhof~\cite{PBE}, well tested on similar systems~\cite{rossi15,cavallucci19,PTOLEMY:2022ldz} and displaying high accuracy on hydrogen dissociation\cite{Yu16}.

 The potential $U_{\rm T}$ defined in Eq.~\eqref{eq:VT} has been computed for the different levels of Tritium loading, obtained by spatially distributing it as illustrated in Fig.~\ref{fig:models}.
 For the cases of 100\% and 50\% loading (panels (a)-(b) and (c), respectively), we chose symmetric distributions, such that alternate sub-lattices are occupied on opposite sides (for the 100\% case, also called ``chair'' conformation) or on a single side (for the 50\% case).
 These conformations, although among the most stable ones, are considered as representative ideal reference cases.
 In real systems, more disordered distributions might be entropically favored, especially when ripples or defects are already present~\cite{delfino_24,goler13}, which tend to clusterize hydrogenation.
 While here we are forced to regular distributions by the periodic boundary conditions, we note that the binding energy depends on the local occupancy around the site under consideration~\cite{rossi15}.
 Thus, these distributions may be considered representative also of a lower level of loading in the presence of clusters.
 Much lower levels of loading are here represented arranging fewer Tritium atoms in evenly spaced positions (panel (d) and (e) for 6.2\% and 3.1\%, respectively), or in ``dimers'', i.e. adjacent locations (panel (f)).
 In most instances, the calculations are performed without restriction on the electronic spin state, in order to detect possible magnetic states, while in some cases the spin has been restricted to a direction orthogonal to the graphene sheet, to emulate the presence of an external magnetic field.